ExFed/nosr/README.md

 **Scalars** are any other string of characters which are bounded by non-whitespace characters.

-Let's also define syntax for comments, because unlike [Douglas Crockford](https://web.archive.org/web/20190112173904/https://plus.google.com/118095276221607585885/posts/RK8qyGVaGSr), I'm not a monster.
+Let's also define syntax for comments.
+Unlike [Douglas Crockford](https://web.archive.org/web/20190112173904/https://plus.google.com/118095276221607585885/posts/RK8qyGVaGSr), I'm no monster.

 **Line Comments** are normal C-style line comments: `//` until the next newline.
 Discarded by the parser.